StalkerBaran/Mindustry/README.md

 - silicon: damage: 12 -> 15

 - range: 20 -> 21
 (Duo feels like a meme in community.
-Being weakest turret in game, people kinda like this turret (like "in duo we trust" (gwapo jumpscare)). v8 changes from anuke already buffing duo enough, so I fixed graphite ammo (was to strong), //todo
+Being weakest turret in game, people kinda like this turret (like "in duo we trust" (gwapo jumpscare)). v8 changes from anuke already buffing duo enough, so I fixed graphite ammo (was to strong), and small buffs because other units also got more buffs (and tried to make duo more useful in pvp)

 ### Scatter
 - scrap: splashDamage: 33 -> 25, splashDamageRadius: 3.0 -> 4.1